Man page of TCPSLICE

 Vern Paxson, of Lawrence Berkeley Laboratory, University of California, Berkeley, CA.

-It is currently being maintained by The Tcpdump Group.
+It is currently maintained by The Tcpdump Group.

 The current version is available at: